gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "She will not need to accompany us," Razi said firmly.

 "Really?
 But they're always so *helpful*, your apprentices."
 The magician's smile broadened.
-"Besides, there ought to be at least one Avauntois on board, don't you think?
-Just to keep us both honest?"
+"And just think of how educational it will be for her.
+Your apprentices always learn so *much* when they travel with us."

 Erileine could almost hear the space between the two men's locked eyes crackle.

-FIXME: Razi gives in.
+She bit her lip and tried not to look like a hungry kitten when Razi glanced at her.

-With a sigh, Razi slid over to make room as Erileine stepped awkwardly into the flying boat.
-Thomas slipped the stay cord off the rudder.
+Sighing, Razi slid over to make room.  "*La*, come on then."

+As Erileine stepped awkwardly into the flying boat, Thomas slipped the stay cord off the rudder.
 "Sit on the other side," he instructed, his voice serious for once.
 "We'll be off balance otherwise.
 And hold onto the gunwale.
 And whatever you do, don't stand up unless you want to fall down.
 A long way down."

 He didn't do anything that Erileine could see, but the sail suddenly bellied out, full of wind.
 The boat rose smoothly and swiftly into the